 \subsubsection{TSP Tasks}

-To investigate DB1 with capabilities of handling the optimization in operations research, we select the traveling salesman problem (TSP)~\cite{gavish1978travelling}, one of the best-known combinatorial optimization problems as a representative task.
-Generally, it is modeled as a sequential problem (i.e., the coordination and neighbor information as states, and node choice as decision making), and many reinforcement learning methods have been developed as its solutions.
-We construct this dataset with 2.3M trajectories from 200 tasks of different scales.
-Specifically, there are 200 randomly generated tasks in which 100 or 200 nodes are uniformly sampled from a 2D plane.
-Additionally, there are 30 city-walking tasks, each consisting of 200 Chinese cities.
-The expert on data collection in TSP is from LKH~\cite{lin1973effective}, a heuristic algorithm.
-As the original action space is large in the hundreds, we further narrow the action space of DB1 by using the expert's closest neighbor in each decision.
-For the state representation, we encode the neighbor information with a pre-trained graph convolutional network (GCN)~\cite{kipf2017semisupervised}.
+To investigate DB1's capabilities in handling optimization problems in operations research, we selected the Traveling Salesman Problem (TSP)~\citep{gavish1978travelling}, a well-known combinatorial optimization problem, as a representative task.
+Generally, TSP is modeled as a sequential problem (i.e., using coordination and neighbor information as states and node choice as decision-making), with various reinforcement learning methods developed for its solutions.
+Our dataset comprises 2 million trajectories from 200 tasks of different scales, specifically including 200 randomly generated tasks with 100 or 200 nodes uniformly sampled from a 2D plane.
+The expert for data collection in TSP is derived from LKH~\citep{lin1973effective}, a heuristic algorithm.
+Since the original action space is large, we further narrow DB1's action space by using the expert's closest neighbor in each decision.
+For state representation, we encode neighbor information using a pre-trained Graph Convolutional Network (GCN)~\citep{kipf2017semisupervised}.